tytydraco/yessleep/out/Im_a_psychiatrist_Two_patients_described_the_same_street_corner.md

 She seems to be better this morning.
 None of the gait or hand-wringing.
 She even gave me permission to call her roommate for collateral history.

-I apparently have a drug rep dinner downtown next week, a couple of blocks from that intersection.
+I apparently have a drug rep dinner downtown in a couple days, a couple of blocks from that intersection.
 I know I shouldn’t indulge delusional material.
 I know better.
+But I’ll let everyone know what I find.

-But I checked my reservation email twice this morning to make sure it was still there.
+I checked my reservation email twice this morning to make sure it was still there.
 I don’t remember signing up for the dinner.
 And the invite link email and reservation confirmation were received at 2:13pm.
 At that time I was in a family therapy meeting for a patient with first break psychosis.

 If anyone has any suggestions, I would greatly appreciate it.
 I have to get back to charting.